grame-cncm/faustcourse/session5/content.md

 standalones, unit generators, mobile and apps, and more.

-In this quick lesson, we give an exhaustive overview of the Faust targets and we show you how to compile them on your computer and use them.
+In this quick lesson, we give an exhaustive overview of the Faust targets and we show you how to use them.

+[show slide 1]

+Here's an overview of the various targets that Faust currently supports.
+Some of them are completely cross platform while others are tight to a specific platform.
+For example, CoreAudio will only work on Apple devices.

 The remote compilation feature of the online editor is great as it allows us to try the various Faust targets without installing the corresponding dependencies.
-For example, in order to compile a Faust program as a Max/MSP external, which we're about to do in this lesson, you should have the Max/MSP SDK/libraries installed on your system.
+For example, if you wanted to compile a Faust program as a Max/MSP external directly on your computer, you should have the Max/MSP SDK/libraries installed on your system.
+While this course in general focuses on the use of the online editor, we'll briefly show you how to compile Faust objects directly on your computer at the end of this session.

 While the dependencies related to some platforms are relatively lightweight, others such as Android require you to install gigabytes of elements on your system.

-However, in one specific case, remote compilation is not even possible.
+There's one specific case where remote compilation is not even possible.
 Indeed, iOS apps can only be installed on a mobile device through XCode which defeats the purpose of remotely compiling the app.
 In this case, the remote compiler will provide a ready to be compiled XCode project.